6 min read

 The architecture, drawn flat:

-- Ollama is a CLI + daemon + registry on top of llama.cpp.
+• Ollama is a CLI plus daemon plus registry on top of llama.cpp.

-- LM Studio is a GUI + registry + server on top of llama.cpp.
+• LM Studio is a GUI plus registry plus server on top of llama.cpp.

 Both Ollama and LM Studio expose an OpenAI-compatible HTTP API.
 Both pull GGUF files from public registries.
 Both pick a sensible quantization for your hardware.
-The differences are surface-level: one is a terminal tool, the other is a desktop app.
+The real differences are on the surface: one is a terminal tool, the other is a desktop app.

 You can run all three at once.
-They don't conflict; they just hold copies of the same model files in different cache directories.
-The disk space is the only real cost.
+They don't fight each other.
+They just keep their own copies of the same model files in separate cache directories.
+Disk space is the only cost.

 Picking one